 IVF for Older Women

 All the advanced Assisted Reproductive Techniques such as IVF, ICSI, and egg donation have changed the game for older mothers.
 Some women might have frozen their eggs during their twenties or thirties.
 These eggs might now be used to yield healthy IVF pregnancies.
 Donor eggs from younger women are another option to make chances better for them.
-These advanced techniques have made pregnancy possible but stakes are still high.
+These advanced techniques have made pregnancy possible but the stakes are still high.
 Women of advanced age are at high risk of pregnancy-induced stroke as pregnancy exerts extra pressure on their heart and blood vessels.

 What is the optimal age for safe pregnancy?

 A woman is at her fertile best during her twenties and early thirties.
-This is the optimum age for safe pregnancy.
+This is the optimum age for a safe pregnancy.
 Yet, circumstances may not allow them all to start a family during these years.
 Such women can resort to advanced techniques such as IVF to get pregnant during their forties.
 But they need constant monitoring and medical guidance throughout the pregnancy.

 It is hard to decide an absolute figure when it comes to pregnancy for women of advanced maternal age.
 Though scientific study backs up the fact that a woman should have babies before 40, it ends up on how fit she is.
 A woman who is healthy in body and mind can sustain a healthy pregnancy even at a later age.
 At the same time, it is important to stay under the vigilance of an expert specialist.